moltedopablo/cve_explorer/README.md

 # API Endpoints

+You can access the API documentation at [http://localhost:4000/api/swagger](http://localhost:4000/api/swagger).

 - `GET /api/cves` - Retrieve all stored CVEs in JSON format
 - `GET /api/cves/:cve_id` - Retrieve the complete JSON of a specific CVE by CVE Id